timothylimyl/robotx_od_pipeline/README.md

 -> This readme.md shares about how to utilise the pipeline that was set up, the create_pipeline.md shares how it was created. saved_images folder is the folder storing some results for visualisation purpose for this readme file.

--> robotx_data folder shares about how to generate artificial images for training and testing.
+-> robotx_generation folder shares about how to generate artificial images for training and testing.

 -> robotx_uncertainty folder shares about how to get the error distribution of predicted bounding boxes by comparing with the ground truth.